Motorcycle Accident in Michigan? You May Need a Motorcycle Injury Lawyer

 In fact, the fatality rate for motorcyclists is 3.6 times greater than the fatality rate for occupants of passenger cars.

-Cochran, Foley & Associates’ skilled motorcycle accident lawyer team has compiled a list of motorcycle accident statistics you should know:
+Cochran, Kroll & Associates’ skilled motorcycle accident lawyer team has compiled a list of motorcycle accident statistics you should know:

 - 41 percent of the 1,203 motorcycle operators who were killed in single-vehicle crashes were intoxicated.

 - Helmets were about 29 percent effective in preventing fatal injuries to motorcyclists.